neftjs/neft/index.coffee.md

 **Better events**

-Signals are used as standard `events` but brings new features and fix some issues, which standard events based on the strings have.
+Signals are used like events, but brings new features and fix some issues, which standard events based on the strings have.

+Each signal is a function and has a corresponding handler.
+The handler always is prefixed by the *on* (e.g. signal *changed* has handler *onChanged*).
+Handlers are used to connect and disconnect listeners (functions called when a signal occurs).

 Access it with:
 ```